-The fund has no employees and its portfolio management, risk management and registration of subscriptions and redemptions are therefore performed by the Director LSP Advisory B.V.
-The financial and investment administration are performed by Kas Bank N.V.
-Consequently, the fund is dependent on LSP Advisory B.V. and KAS Bank N.V. for generating financial information and drafting the financial statements.
-Taking into account our responsibilities for the audit of the financial statements we are responsible for assessing the nature and significance of the services provided by LSP Advisory B.V. and KAS Bank N.V. and its effect on the internal controls relevant to the audit.
+The Fund has no employees and its portfolio management, risk management, and registration of subscriptions and redemptions are therefore performed by LSP Advisory B.V.
+The financial administration, and the investment and shareholders administration are outsourced to Kas Bank N.V.
+Kas Trust & Depositary Services B.V., as depositary of the Fund, is responsible for monitoring these processes.
+Consequently, the Fund is dependent on LSP Advisory B.V., KAS Bank N.V., and Kas Trust & Depositary Services B.V. for generating financial information and drafting the financial statements.
+Taking into account our responsibilities for the audit of the financial statements, we are responsible for assessing the nature and significance of the services provided by LSP Advisory B.V., KAS Bank N.V., and Kas Trust & Depositary Services B.V. and their effect on the internal controls relevant to the audit.
 Based on this assessment we identify the risks of material misstatement and design audit procedures to address these risks.

-As part of our audit procedures we rely on the procedures performed by the external auditor of KAS Bank N.V. on the relevant administrative organisation and internal controls of KAS Bank N.V.
-The outcome of these procedures is included in the ISAE 3402 type II report of KAS Bank N.V.
-Our audit procedures consisted of determining the minimum expected controls at KAS Bank N.V., and evaluating the controls which are included in the ISAE 3402 type II report, the procedures performed in order to test the effectiveness of those controls and the outcome of these procedures.
+As part of our audit procedures we rely on the procedures performed by the external auditor of KAS Bank N.V. and Kas Trust & Depositary Services B.V. on their relevant administrative organisation and internal controls.
+The outcome of these procedures is included in the ISAE 3402 type II report of KAS Bank N.V. and Kas Trust & Depositary Services B.V. respectively.
+Our audit procedures consisted of determining the minimum expected controls at KAS Bank N.V. and Kas Trust & Depositary Services B.V., and evaluating the controls which are included in their respective ISAE 3402 type II reports, the procedures performed in order to test the effectiveness of those controls and the outcome of these procedures.

-Based on the above procedures performed over these processes and additional work performed by us, we have collected sufficient appropriate audit evidence in relation to the fund's investments and investment income in order to opine on the financial statements.
+Based on the above procedures performed over the outsourced internal processes and additional work performed by us, we have collected sufficient appropriate audit evidence in relation to the Fund's investments and investment income.

-Our key audit matters
+Our key audit matter

-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements.
-We have communicated the key audit matter to the Supervisory Board.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements.
+We have communicated the key audit matters to the Supervisory Board.
 The key audit matter is not a comprehensive reflection of all matters discussed.